EnglishEN

 • CH: Hydrocarbons (unburned gasoline parts)

-• O2: Oxygen parts (which did not participate in combustion)
+• O2: Oxygen parts (that have not participated in the combustion)

-• NOx: Nitrogen compound (which is only formed under very high combustion temperatures.
+• NOx: Nitrogen compound (formed only under very high combustion temperatures).

-De catalyst converts the three harmful components CO, HC and NOx into 3 harmless components: CO2, H2O and N2.
-The name three-way catalytic converter also comes from here.
+The catalytic converter converts the three harmful components CO, HC, and NOx into three harmless components: CO2, H2O, and N2.
+The name three-way catalytic converter comes from this.

-Enrichment takes place at a cold start; there is then a surplus of fuel.
+During a cold start, enrichment occurs; there is an excess of fuel.
 Extra CO and HC are emitted during a cold start.
 Since the catalytic converter has not yet reached its operating temperature during a cold start, these substances cannot yet be converted.
-With help from secondary air pump extra air is added to the exhaust gases.
-The additional air supplied increases the temperature of the exhaust gases and heats up the catalytic converter faster.
+With the help of the secondary air pump, extra air is added to the exhaust gases.
+The additional air increases the temperature of the exhaust gases and warms up the catalytic converter more quickly.
 The harmful substances can be converted more quickly after a cold start.

-Despite the fact that manufacturers make every effort to reduce the harmful parts in the exhaust gases, this takes place even with optimum combustion.
-The European Union nevertheless obliges the manufacturers to make the new engines increasingly “cleaner”.
-The limits of the emissions are laid down in the emission standard.
-The table below shows the EU standards of a petrol engine:
+Despite manufacturers making utmost efforts to reduce harmful components in exhaust gases, it still occurs even with optimal combustion.
+The European Union requires manufacturers to make new engines increasingly “cleaner.”
+The emission standard outlines the limits of the emissions.
+The table below shows the EU standards for a gasoline engine:

 Effective